Aravindh-dasari/anomaly-detection/README.md

 # anomaly-detection
-Performed Anomaly detection in Server computers using multivariate guassian
+Performed Anomaly detection in Server computers using multivariate gaussian